-See Figure 3-14.
+See Figure 3-11.
 The unit is equipped with convenience receptacles for powering accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched to the ON (I) position.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched to ON (I).
 Each receptacle has an individual circuit breaker, located on the control box.
 Refer to Control Panel.

-Figure 3-14.
+Figure 3-11.
 Convenience Receptacles